HAshIRa7/Text-to-Motion/README.md

 # Text-to-Motion project

-This is project for generating reference motions on G1 Unitree humanoid robot using text prompts
+This is project for generating reference motions on G1 Unitree humanoid robot using text prompts.
+Can be used for synthetic data generation for training WBC or VLA.

-## Installation & Setup
+In this repository you find training scripts, architecture and inference code with vizualization using [`Viser`](https://viser.studio/main/).
+Solution build on flow-matching generation with 31M parameters decoder like transformer with Triton kernel optimizations for efficient training and inference.
+Requiremets: NVIDIA A100-SXM4-80GB

+## Quick start

 ### 1. Install `uv`
 [`uv`](https://github.com/astral-sh/uv) is an extremely fast Python package manager and resolver written in Rust.
 Install it using your preferred method: